discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 The Focused Wrath laser beams spawn in segments.
 A long dash contains 10 beams in a 4-2-4 sequence.
 With multiple reflect sources in the party, one person wants to reflect at the start of the dash and another person at the end.
 For example, in a composition containing a <Specialization name="Scrapper"/> using <Skill id="30088"/> for reflects, the scrapper player should reflect the first beams, and a <Specialization name="Mesmer"/> player should use <Skill name="Feedback"/> at the end of her dashes.

 For most kill times, <Skill name="Feedback"/> should be up for each dash.
 However, in speed kills, you will only have <Skill name="Feedback"/> available at either 66% or 33%, not both.
-The highest possible reflect occurs at 33%, but it is a gamble if attack pattern lines up.
-On the other hand, with the correct group dps, it is always possible to obtain the big reflect at 66%.
+The highest possible reflect occurs at 33%, but it is a gamble if the attack pattern lines up correctly.
+On the other hand, with the correct group dps, it is possible to consistently obtain the big reflect at 66%.

 You should make some adjustments to your build before starting the encounter.
 Most importantly, Sunqua Peak Challenge Mode is a night time fractal, meaning <Item id="36053"/> works and should be taken instead of <Item id="24868"/>. <Skill name="Rain of Swords"/> should be replaced with <Skill name="Feedback"/>.

 <Skill name="Phantasmal Defender"/> is also an optional utility skill that can be chosen, especially with multiple mesmer players, as it triggers <Trait name="Superiority Complex"/>, which will increase your reflect damage early on if you plan on phasing her before she completes the second dash.
 Reflect damage uses your ferocity and modifiers, but your enemies' power.
 To maximise your reflect damage you can use <Skill name="Mimic"/> at the Mistlock Singularity to reset your first <Skill name="Feedback"/> cast at the start of the fight.

 As far as the general rotation is concerned, this fight is long enough to resemble a raid rotation.
 Make sure to help cc the adds if your groups is not prepared to skip them with sufficient dps and break the boss as late as possible.
 One add explosion can be tanked with <Effect name="Rigorous Certainty"/>.
-Support players should take the tether at 33% in order to prevent damage reduction from <Effect name="Cacophonous Mind"/>, but if no-one is willing to take it, it is still a group damage increase for you to grab it. that you do it than no-one.
+Support players should take the tether at 33% in order to prevent damage reduction from <Effect name="Cacophonous Mind"/>, but if no-one is willing to take it, it is still a group damage increase for you to grab it.

 </GridItem>
 <GridItem xs="12" sm="5">